 Temperature and Humidity

 In its native South America, lemon verbena plants grow in a sunny, frost-free climate.
 Temperatures below 40 degrees Fahrenheit will trigger leaf drop and dormancy.
 Plants do well in dry or humid environments.
 Because lemon verbena is sensitive to frost, it might be best to grow it in a container so that you can move the container indoors during the winter.

-Lemon verbena is a departure from other herbs in that it appreciates a regular fertilizing schedule to keep it lush and vigorous.
+Unlike other herbs, lemon verbena appreciates a regular fertilizing schedule to keep it lush and vigorous.
 Feed plants in the spring with an all-purpose fertilizer.
-Watering each time with compost or manure tea during the growing season will keep plants productive.
+Watering with compost or manure tea during the growing season will keep plants productive.